johnjohndoe/NetMap/NodeXL/ReadMe.txt

 Overview
 --------
-NodeXL is a network graphing API and a set of applications created by Marc Smith's team at Microsoft Research.
+NodeXL is an Excel 2007 template for displaying and analyzing network graphs, along with an API for incorporating graphs in other applications.
 To build NodeXL, see .\HowToBuildNodeXL.txt.

-The following sections describe the subdirectories within this directory.
+The following sections describe the subdirectories within this directory, listed in alphabetical order.

 Adapters